SOLIDUS-AITECH/Forge-v2-connected-upstream/scripts/README.md

 # Block Documentation Generator

-This directory contains scripts to automatically generate documentation for all blocks in the Sim Studio platform.
+This directory contains scripts to automatically generate documentation for all blocks in the Agent Forge platform.

 ## Available Scripts